nickisnoble/Semantic-Content-Editor/README.md

 ## Development Setup

-This project uses [Grunt.js]() to process stylesheets.
-In order to properly work with on it, you'll need to have [node.js]() installed.
+This project uses [Grunt.js](http://gruntjs.com/) to process stylesheets.
+In order to properly work with `npm`, you'll need to have [node.js](https://nodejs.org/) installed.

 When you first clone the repo, run `$ npm install` to install the project dependencies.